 This coleslaw & Swiss cheese melt sandwich might be the best sandwich ever.
 Slathered with creamy Russian dressing, it’s over the top delicious.

 OK, ready for an insanely delicious sandwich?
 Maybe our best sandwich ever?
-After trying this the first time, Alex said that it tastes like a healthy version of a Big Mac!
-Ha.
+Or at least one of our best vegetarian recipes because everyone, we repeat, everyone who tries it loves it.
+According to Alex: it tastes like a healthy version of a Big Mac!
 What makes this coleslaw & Swiss melt sandwich so savory and delicious?
 Well, start with our best coleslaw ever.
 Add a melty cheese on top of a salty pretzel bun.
 What puts it over the edge is our secret sauce: Russian dressing, the star ingredient in a Reuben sandwich.
 Are you ready to get eating?
 Let’s go.